iuliana/brooklyn-ui/ui-modules/README.md

 make
 ```

-The server will be located at [http://0.0.0.0:8080](http://0.0.0.0:8080) and it will be proxy all API calls to Brooklyn Server
+The server will be located at [http://0.0.0.0:8080](http://0.0.0.0:8080) and it will be proxy all API calls to Brooklyn Server,
-which you shuld run before on default for Brooklyn 8081 port.
-After that any chages detected in project file system will
+which you should run before on default for Brooklyn 8081 port.
+After that any changes detected in project file system will
-automaticly refresh application via Webpack HMR (Hot Module Replacement) without hard reload page.
+automatically refresh application via Webpack HMR (Hot Module Replacement) without hard reload page.

 To build the production bundle, just run: